g11baldwin/nodejs-prelaunchr/README.md

 is scrubbed, so you'll need to add your own mongodb config.

 ##### Licensing
 This web application is derived from the Harry's "prelaunchr" webapp and as such, is licensed under the same terms as they provided.
+Specifically, the license is:

-The code, documentation, non-branded copy and configuration are released under the MIT license.
+"The code, documentation, non-branded copy and configuration are released under the MIT license."

-Any branded assets are included only to illustrate and inspire.
-Please change the artwork to use your own brand!
-We have attempted to remove any reference to Harry's in the web application; however, in the case we have missed sometihng, Harry's does not give you permission to use their brand or trademarks in your own marketing.
+We have attempted to remove any reference to Harry's in this Nodejs version of the web application; however, if any Harry's asset exists, Harry's does not give you permission to use their brand or trademarks in your own marketing.
 In a similar way, Vidicons does not give you permission to use our brand or trademarks in your marketing.